We’re an affiliate

 Step 5: Add Heat Sinks

-Heat sinks ensure that your motor doesn’t overheat and ensures that your new motors can last for a while before you replace them.
-Heat sinks are not a compulsory requirement, but they are useful in the long run.
+Heat sinks ensure that your motor doesn’t overheat and ensure that your new motors can last for a while before you replace them.
+Heat sinks [Amazon Link] are not a compulsory requirement, but they are useful in the long run.

 It would be best to secure the wires away from the motors before installing the heat sinks.